stevekane/promise-it-wont-hurt/exercises/an_important_rule/problem.md

 Try swapping your rejection handler from `console.log` to `alwaysThrows`.
 Your program will now throw an exception in the global context!
 Ahh!
-Try to fix this using the approach described above.